-After researching and evaluating dozens of models, our team ultimately determined that the best gaming headset under $100 is the HyperX Cloud II.
-We decided on this model based on its sleek design, premium build quality and exceptional performance for this price-range.
+After researching and evaluating dozens of models, our team ultimately determined that the best gaming headset under 100 dollars (USD) is the HyperX Cloud II.
+We decided on this model based on its sleek design, premium build quality and exceptional performance for this price range.

 Our runner-up model is the Kraken 7.1 V2 USB from Razer.
 With similar specs and performance to the Cloud II, the Kraken also can be used on both PC and game consoles and the design sports oversized ear cups with plush padding.

 Lastly, our top choice for a wireless gaming headset under $100 is the Corsair Void Pro RGB Wireless.
 Not suitable for console use as it supports the PC only, this headset offers excellent wireless performance including up to 16 hours of use on a single charge.